peterhinch/micropython-samples/README.md

 QOS (quality of service, 0 and 1 are supported).
 After 100 messages reports maximum and minimum delays.

+## Rotary Incremental Encoder

+Classes for handling incremental rotary position encoders.
+Note that the Pyboard timers can do this in hardware.
+These samples cater for cases where that solution can't be used.
+The encoder_timed.py sample provides rate information by timing successive edges.
+In practice this is likely to need filtering to reduce jitter caused by imperfections in the encoder geometry.

+There are other algorithms but this is the simplest and fastest I've encountered.

+These were written for encoders producing TTL outputs.
+For switches, adapt the pull definition to provide a pull up or pull down as required.

 # License

 Any code placed here is released under the MIT License (MIT).